China says Xi was given no option for video address to COP26 - Up News Info

 BEIJING — China said on Tuesday that President Xi Jinping was not given an opportunity to deliver a video address to the COP26 climate talks https://www.reuters.com/business/cop in Scotland and had to send a written response instead.

-Xi, who is not attending the U.N. meeting in person, delivered a written statement https://unfccc.int/documents/308159 to the opening “high-level segment for heads of state and government” on Monday in which he offered no additional pledges, while urging countries to keep their promises and “strengthen mutual trust and cooperation.”
+Xi, who is not attending the United Nations meeting in person, delivered a written statement https://unfccc.int/documents/308159 to the opening “high-level segment for heads of state and government” on Monday in which he offered no additional pledges, while urging countries to keep their promises and “strengthen mutual trust and cooperation.”

 Advertisement